 A merger occurs when two separate entities combine forces to create a new, joint organization.
 Meanwhile, an acquisition refers to the takeover of one entity by another.
 Mergers and acquisitions may be completed to expand a company's reach or gain market share in an attempt to create shareholder value.

-With rising non-performing loans (NPAs) or stressed loans of banks, the Reserve Bank of India (RBI) has come out with Strategic Debt Restructuring (SDR) scheme which will enable banks to recover their bad loans by converting the advances into equity and taking control of distressed companies.
+With rising non-performing loans (NPAs) or stressed loans of banks, the Reserve Bank of India (RBI) has come out with a Strategic Debt Restructuring (SDR) scheme which will enable banks to recover their bad loans by converting the advances into equity and taking control of distressed companies.